lucimassa/Autonomous_system/README.txt

 python version: python 3.8

-To train the network is sufficient to run train.py, while to test test.py the network has lready been trained, so the training should not be needed.
+To train the network is sufficient to run train.py, while test.py to test it. the network has lready been trained, so the training should not be needed.
 Anyway if a new training needs to be done, the easist way to do it is to modify the variable AGENT_NAME in utils.const.